stanislav-atr/Popupblocker-Workflow-Test/README.md

 Just click anywhere on that page to get a popunder, or use specific links to get popup/popunder/tabup/etc.

 Expected behavior: new windows get blocked with a notification in the top right corner.

+## How to deploy options page

+Options page is deployed via GitHub Pages with a manual actions `Deploy popup blocker beta` and `Deploy popup blocker release` for `beta` and `release` versions respectively.